stargate-bukkit/Stargate-Bukkit/README.md

 # Changes

+#### \[Version 0.9.2.2] EpicKnarvik97 fork

+- Prevents teleportation of a player holding creatures on a leash when handleLeashedCreatures is disabled to prevent players accidentally losing the creatures during teleportation

 #### \[Version 0.9.2.1] EpicKnarvik97 fork

 - Makes sure to only reload whatever is necessary when config values are changed using commands, instead of reloading